Sandeep Singh Maan: Early life and background

 Sandeep was born in 1993 in Hanumangarh, Rajasthan and suffered from a dysfunctional left arm by birth.
 He was inclined to sport from a very early age and used to compete in running events with regular able-bodied individuals during his school days.
 He started winning multiple medals across different events.
-Following his impressive performances agaiable-bodied competitors, Sandeep stepped into sports for the differently abled and soon started representing India at the international level in Para sports.
+Following his impressive performances agaiable-bodied competitors, Sandeep stepped into sports for the disabled and soon started representing India at the international level in Para sports.
 His early training gave by Dronacharya Awardee R. D. Singh.

 Career

 Sandeep gained national prominence after winning the silver medal for India at the 2010 Asian Para Games in Guangzhou, China.
 He replicated his fine form the following year at the 2011 IWAS World Games in Sharjah (UAE), where he won gold medals in both 200m and 400m running events with a timing of 51.65 sec and 23.24 sec, respectively.

 Sandeep began 2014 with a bang, winning gold medals in both 200m and 400m and even securing a bronze in Long Jump at the FAZAA International Athletics Competition in Dubai (UAE).
 The same year Sandeep added to his ever increasing international medal tally when he won two silver medals in his native running events at the 2014 Asian Para Games.

-Sandeep currently trains at the Nehru Stadium in New Delhi under Dronacharya Awardee coach Satyapal Singh.
-He idolises fellow Indian para-athlete Devendra Jhajharia, a Paralympic gold medalist, and considers him like an elder brother.
-Like his illustrious counterpart, Sandeep represents one of India's biggest medal hopes at this year's Asian Para Game.
-He is awarded with arjuna award 2016.
-Currently he is a National record holder in 200m and 400m since 2012.
+Sandeep trains at the Nehru Stadium in New Delhi under coach Satyapal Singh.
+He has cited fellow Indian para-athlete and Paralympic gold medalist Devendra Jhajharia as an influence.
+Sandeep is a participant in the Asian Para Games and received the Arjuna Award in 2016.
+Since 2012, he has held the national records in the 200m and 400m.